National7TGitHub/Mindboggle7T/README.md

 # Mindboggle7T
 A pipeline for Morphometric studies in 7T.
 Ideal for 3D shapes and Volumetry.
 Double processing of T1 images in SPM12+Freesurfer and in ANTs for a Hybrid Segmentation fed to Mindboggle.

+**EXTRA**: for a Docker Mini-Guide check the appropriate attached file

 # Morphometry Pipeline:
 ## Mindboggle (SPM12-Fressurfer+ ANTs) pipeline